rlucente-se-jboss/enmasse-workshop/README.md

 In this workshop you will deploy [EnMasse](http://enmasse.io/), [Apache Spark](https://spark.apache.org/) and an IoT sensors simulator.
 You gain insight into deploying and operating an EnMasse cluster, and connect it to a Spark cluster for analyzing the sensors data.

-## Prerequisits
+## Prerequisites

-There are not so much prerequisits for running this workshop.
+There are not many prerequisites for running this workshop.
 The only one is to have [Maven](https://maven.apache.org/) already installed on the machine.
 If you don't have that, there is the [official installation guide](https://maven.apache.org/install.html) for doing that.

 ## Setting up

-In this workshop we will be deploying 4 different components:
+In this workshop we will be deploying four different components:

 * EnMasse messaging service
 * A Spark cluster for doing analytics
 * A Thermostat application performing command & control of devices
 * One or more IoT device simulators

-The first 2 will be deployed directly to OpenShift.
+The first two will be deployed directly to OpenShift.
 The thermostat will be built and deployed to OpenShift from your laptop, and the device IoT simulator will be running locally on your laptop.

 ![deployment](images/demo_deployment.png)

 ### (Optional) Installing OpenShift
 #### Downloading and installing minishift
 If you don't have an OpenShift cluster available, you can use [minishift](https://github.com/minishift/minishift/) to run OpenShift locally on your laptop.
 Minishift supports all major OS platforms.
 Go to https://github.com/minishift/minishift/releases and select the latest version and the download for your OS.

 #### Starting minishift
 For this workshop, you need at least 4GB of RAM for your minishift instance since we're running both EnMasse and Spark on a local OpenShift cluster.
+You'll see better performance by increasing the amount of memory available.

 ```
 minishift start --cpus 2 --memory 4096